lmoppert/vim-config/README.md

 vim-config
 ==========

 Vim configuration for python, django and LaTeX development.
-(LaTeX support has not been added yet!).
 Additionally vimoutliner is included, as I am using it for all kind of lists, be it ToDo, Project Tasks ...

 The environment I am working with is very heterogeneous.
 It should work for Linux, Windows and Mac.
 The configuration is stored in `~/.vim`, which is very